jQuery uploading widget

 crop

-image processing operation by injecting its URL directive into original URLs. - The Uploading Widget returns resulting CDN URLs with an injected
+image processing operation by injecting its URL directive into original URLs. - The widget returns resulting CDN URLs with an injected

 crop